Repetitive Strain Injury

 RSI Symptoms

-Symptoms caused by repetitive strain injuries will vary depending upon the affected limbs and tissues.
-In the majority of cases, the victim will experience short bursts of excruciating pain when trying to perform a normal, repetitive task.
+Symptoms of repetitive strain injuries vary depending on the affected limbs and tissues.
+In the majority of cases, the victim will experience short bursts of excruciating pain when trying to perform a routine, repetitive task.
 In typists or copywriters, this may affect the wrists, hands and forearms.
 For those who do a lot of manual handling, they may experience these symptoms throughout their arms, shoulders, neck and back.

-For anyone that suffers from an occupational RSI, it can be stressful and frustrating.
+For anyone who suffers from an occupational RSI, it can be stressful and frustrating.
 It can have severe implications for their work and career, and it can also make their day-to-day lives both painful and miserable.
-So if you feel that you might be affected by a repetitive strain injury after seeing the symptoms, you should speak to a GP immediately and begin making a claim for RSI compensation.
+If you feel that you are affected by a repetitive strain injury after seeing the symptoms, you should speak to a GP immediately and begin making a claim for RSI compensation.

 Occupational RSI Treatment

-In the majority of early stage RSI cases, anti-inflammatory medications combined with passive forms of physical therapy will be prescribed.
+In the majority of early stage RSI cases, anti-inflammatory medications combined with passive forms of physical therapy will be prescribed to help reduce pain.
 A lot of rest will be recommended, whilst splinting and massage may also be suggested.
 Low-grade RSIs can occasionally resolve themselves if caught early.
-There are some RSIs however that may require more aggressive intervention including surgery.
-The affects and symptoms of these can persist for years.
+There are some RSIs, however, that may require more aggressive intervention, such as steroid injections and surgery.
+The effects and symptoms of these can persist for years.

-Where your employer has been negligent in their responsibility to protect you, where you have suffered as a result, they may be liable to pay compensation.
-It is important for employers to thoroughly assess workplace risks to identify problem areas.
-Where possible risks arise, your employer should alter the workspace to minimise these risks, or provide additional equipment and training to protect you.
+Where your employer has been negligent in their responsibility to protect you, and where you have suffered as a result, they may be liable to pay compensation.
+It is essential for employers to thoroughly assess workplace risks to identify problem areas.
+Where possible risks arise, your employer should alter the workspace to minimise these risks or provide additional equipment and training to protect you.

 Where employers do not respond to requests for better suited equipment, or where they make no effort to accommodate RSI conditions, they increase the odds of staff contracting an RSI or making them worse.
 These actions can have disastrous, long term effects upon the health and well-being of staff which can affect their work performance and general job satisfaction.